klumw/copper-examples/copper-influxdb/README.md

 -------------------
 From CL in *copper-influxdb run ***docker-compose up***.
 All necessary images will be downloaded and started.
 The example app needs some time to startup.
+This example will only run on machines with enough CPU and RAM resources.

 Viewing influxdb data in Copper-GUI